 The Maryland Daily Record has an article today by Lawyers USA writer Sylvia Hsieh on the expected wave of lawsuits involving Darvocet and Darvon.
-The gist of the article is that this is the next big thing: “Plaintiffs’ personal injury attorneys are gearing up to initiate an onslaught of litigation against makers of the popular painkillers Darvon and Darvocet.”
+The gist of the article is that this is the next big thing: “Plaintiffs’ personal injury attorneys are gearing up to start an onslaught of litigation against makers of the popular painkillers Darvon and Darvocet.”

 Why?
 Because it is not enough that a drug is defective.
 In these cases, Darvocet/Darvon (hereinafter “Darvocet” because I’m tired of writing Darvocet/Darvon) must be both the general cause and the specific cause of a plaintiff’s injuries.

 One caveat to my wisdom.
-After looking at the Vioxx cases, I reached almost the same conclusion and those cases settled for like $5 billion.
+After looking at the Vioxx cases, I reached almost the same conclusion, and those cases settled for like $5 billion.
 This could be a similar situation.
 But I don’t think so.